emijrp/awesome-awesome/README.md

 # Contributing

 For contributing, [open an issue](https://github.com/emijrp/awesome-awesome/issues) and/or a [pull request](https://github.com/emijrp/awesome-awesome/pulls).
-Above there are some ideas for missing lists, be bold!
+Above there are some ideas for missing lists.
+Thanks.